leesga8/Galactic-Age-Calculator/README.md

 ## Description

-This webpage will take your age and convert to the age on other planets!
-It will also the life expectancy on each planet and how many years you have left.
+This webpage will take your age and show your age on other planets!
+It will also show how many years you have left or gone past your life expectancy on each planet.
+Life expectancy is set to 75.

 ## Setup/Installation Requirements